omnius-labs/core-scala/README.md

-# Omnius Core for Scala
+# Omnius Core Library for Scala